 It’s important to remember that you should only gather evidence after a road traffic accident if it’s safe to do so.

 If you need help gathering evidence or determining fault after a car accident, please don’t hesitate to contact Slater and Gordon’s highly experienced, specialist solicitors for expert advice.
-You can call freephone 0808 175 8000 or contact us online to make an enquiry.
+You can call freephone or to make an enquiry.